NgiapPuoyKoh/student-resource-tool/README.md

 ### Feature 5

-Modal Feedback form with radio options and text area will trigger an alert acknowledgment.
+Modal Feedback form with required radio options and text area will trigger an alert acknowledgment.
 Implement form validation for required radio options selection on submit.

 ### Feature 6